 Keep a lookout for your inventory numbers on Black Friday, Cyber Monday and Christmas as these tend to be the busiest days for your retail business.
 Track how your inventory flows and take notes so you can make adjustments and improvements for next year.

-When in doubt, let the professionals help out
+When in doubt, let the pros help out

 We appreciate and celebrate you for wanting to do as much as you can on your own.
 There comes a time, though, when reaching out is the best thing to do for your business.
 As industry leaders in shipping and inventory management, ShipBob and TradeGecko can empower your business to reach its full potential.
 After all, even Santa needs help.